atsign-foundation/at_app/README.md

 This is a common repository for the at_app tool that is intended to be published on various platforms.

-## Who is this for?

-This tool is for app developers interested in creating an @ platform app with flutter.
+at_app is a tool to help app developers create an @ platform app with flutter.

 ## Mediums